About the job Head - Outcome Measurement

 - 15–20 years of progressive experience in areas such as research, monitoring and evaluation, consulting, with 8+ years in leadership roles.
 A majority of work experience should be in the development sector

-- Demonstrated track record of leading large, complex portfolios and multi-stakeholder initiatives.
-Part of the team leading portfolios of above $ 5 Mn
+- Demonstrated track record of leading large, complex portfolios (> $5 mn) and multi-stakeholder initiatives.

 - Experience engaging with global donors, multilateral institutions for strategic proposal development